 What is neck pain?
-What are causes and risk factors for neck pain?
+What are common causes and risk factors for neck pain?

 Pain located in the neck is a common medical condition.
-Neck pain can come from a number of disorders and diseases of any tissues in the neck.
-Examples of common conditions producing neck pain are degenerative disc disease, neck strain, neck injury such as in whiplash, a herniated disc, or a pinched nerve.
-Neck pain can come from common infections, such as virus infection of the throat, leading to lymph gland swelling and neck pain.
-Neck pain can also come from rare infections, such as tuberculosis of the neck and bone infection of the spine in the neck (osteomyelitis and septic discitis), and meningitis (often accompanied by neck stiffness).
-Neck pain can also come from conditions directly affecting the muscles of the neck, such as fibromyalgia and polymyalgia rheumatica.
+Neck pain can come from a number of disorders and diseases and can involve any of the tissues in the neck.
+Examples of common conditions causing neck pain are degenerative disc disease, neck strain, osteoarthritis, cervical spondylosis, spinal stenosis, poor posture, neck injury such as in whiplash, a herniated disc, or a pinched nerve (cervical radiculopathy).
+Neck pain can come from common infections, such as virus infection of the throat, leading to lymph node (gland) swelling and neck pain.
+Neck pain can also come from rare infections, such as tuberculosis of the neck, infection of the spine bones in the neck (osteomyelitis and septic discitis), and meningitis (often accompanied by neck stiffness).
+Neck pain can also come from conditions directly affecting the muscles of the neck, such as fibromyalgia and polymyalgia rheumatica as well as from uncomfortable positioning of the neck while sleeping with the head on a pillow.
 Neck pain is also referred to as cervical pain.

 What are other symptoms that are associated with neck pain?

-Neck pain is commonly associated with dull aching.
-Sometimes pain in the neck is worsened with movement of the neck.
-Other symptoms associated with some forms of neck pain include numbness, tingling, tenderness, sharp shooting pain, fullness, difficulty swallowing, pulsations, swishing sounds in the head, dizziness or lightheadedness, and lymph node (gland) swelling.
+Neck pain is a symptom commonly associated with dull aching.
+Sometimes pain in the neck is worsened with movement of the neck or turning the head.
+Other symptoms associated with some forms of neck pain include numbness, tingling, tenderness, sharp shooting pain, range-of-motion difficulties, fullness, difficulty swallowing, pulsations, swishing sounds in the head, dizziness or lightheadedness, and lymph node (gland) swelling.

-Neck pain can also be associated with headache, facial pain, shoulder pain, and arm numbness or tingling (upper extremity paresthesias).
+Neck pain can also be associated with symptoms such as headache, facial pain, shoulder pain, and arm numbness or tingling (upper extremity paresthesias).
 These associated symptoms are often a result of nerves becoming pinched in the neck.
-For example, compressing the nerve of sensation to the back of the head, which comes out of the neck, causes headaches in the back of the head.
-Depending on the condition, sometimes neck pain is accompanied by upper back and/or lower back pain, as is common in inflammation of the spine from ankylosing spondylitis.
+Depending on the condition, sometimes neck pain is accompanied by symptoms such as upper back and/or lower back pain, as is common in inflammation of the spine from ankylosing spondylitis.